Skip to main content

 Custom-period impact calculationPOST /v1/homes/{homeId}/calculate/impactYou have a billing period or scenario window that does not line up exactly with a calendar month.

-Inline-context impact calculationPOST /v1/calculate/impactYou have rate plan and zipcode context, but do not want to create a home before calculating.
+Inline-context impact calculationPOST /v1/calculate/impactYou have rate plan and ZIP code context, but do not want to create a home before calculating.

 In the API reference, the home path parameter is named {id}.
 In the examples below, {homeId} means the same value: the ID of the home you are calculating impacts for.